Major 251 Improvisation

 Hi Vadim,

-It might be nice to check out our Improvisation & Transcription exercises in the forum:
+It might be nice to check out our Improvisation & Transcription exercises:

 Transcribe one of the lines and then try to follow the process that Tuomo outlines.